UXcellent/web-app/README.md

 # web app prototype

-This repository is a prototype for a web app created in Graphic Design's Web Dev 6 course.
+This repository is a prototype for a web app created in Graphic Design's Web Dev 6 course!

 ## Team Members